hlaurielawson/hlaurielawson.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle:  UX Reserach and Computational Social Science
+subtitle:  UX Reseracher and Computational Social Scientist

 profile:
   align: right